raquo/Laminar/website/docs/documentation.md

 **However, this algorithm has a catch** – since it's only doing reference equality checks on the elements, and since Laminar has no concept of **virtual** elements, it would be very inefficient with naive code like `children <-- modelsSignal.map(models => models.map(model => div(model.name))`, because such an implementation would create N new `div` elements (one for each model in the list) every time `modelsSignal` emits, regardless of how the list has changed.
 Of course, we have an easy solution to that – read on.

-Note: a given DOM node / element can not exist in multiple locations in the DOM at the same time.
-Therefore, the Seq-s you provide to `children <--` must not contain several references to the same element.
+**Note: a given DOM node / element can not exist in multiple locations in the DOM at the same time.** Therefore, the Seq-s you provide to `children <--` must not contain multiple references to the same element.
 This is on you, as Laminar does not spend CPU cycles to verify this.
 Generally this isn't a problem unless you're deliberately caching elements for reuse in this manner.
 If you _are_ doing that, consider using the `split` operator explained below to automate that.